mackron/dr_libs/README.md

 # How to use it
 There's just a few files.
 Just add these to your project's source tree and you should be good to go.
-The "extras" folder contains implementations of supported package formats.
+The "extras" folder contains implementations of supported package formats - just include the ones you want, and leave out the ones you don't.
 There isn't much here yet, but support for zip files will be coming very soon.

 Below is an example:
 ```c